andreasgerstmayr/gadiji/README.md

 ## Features
 * list all images
 * filter images by tags
-* show detail page of image with tags
+* show detail page of images

 ## Installation
 * Upload the contents of the ```public/``` directory to your webserver